 With Steam’s growing popularity in the PC gaming arena, Steam gift cards have become the preferred method of payment for games, downloadable content, and even hardware.
-There are many different Steam gift cards in the market, and with the drastic surge of folks falling prey to scams, it can be quite challenging for people to know which card is authentic.
+There are many different Steam gift cards in the market, and with the drastic surge of gift card users falling prey to scams, it can be quite challenging for people to know which card is authentic.

 1. Physical Steam Gift Card Picture